|

 was noted by Dr. Alan Cohen, an environmental

-physician from Connecticut, that high levels of autism
+physician from Connecticut, that high amounts of autism

 and attention deficit disorder (ADD) did not occur